-June 3, 2021 Most library locations, including contactless pickup in Sterling Memorial Library Nave, are open to students, staff, and faculty (including emeriti) who are authorized to be on campus.
+Aug.
+23, 2021 Library locations are open to students, staff, and faculty (including emeriti) who are authorized to be on campus.
 Individuals authorized to be on campus may use special collections materials with advance reservation.
-University requirements for masking, physical distancing, and reduced occupancy remain in effect in all library spaces.
+Masks are required in library public spaces, including reading rooms and study rooms, regardless of vaccination status.

 For summer access to campus buildings, including libraries and contactless pickup, students (including student employees) must have their learning location designated as “in residence” by the university.
 Students may check their current learning location or request a change using this university form: https://forms.sis.yale.edu/url/LearningLocation.
 (The form requires a CAS login.)
-Student who are not in residence should request library materials by mail, and not via contactless pickup.
+Student who are not in residence should request library materials by mail, and for pickup.

 In compliance with Yale's current Campus Visitor Policy, we are still unable to extend access to other patron groups, including retired staff and faculty without emeritus status, alumni, family members, other Yale affiliates, and the general public.
 We regret any inconvenience, and we look forward to welcoming our extended community when public health conditions improve.
 Please contact Ask Yale Library if you have questions about your status to access the library.

 Check library hours before coming to campus.
 Library staff continue to provide research consultations, workshops, library instruction, and access to electronic resources online.
 Current students, faculty, and staff may request to have library materials, including BorrowDirect and interlibrary loan materials, scanned or mailed to U.S. addresses.
-To request this service, use the “Send to home address or campus residence” links in Orbis and Quicksearch.
+To request this service, use the “Send to home address” links in Orbis and Quicksearch.

 See our COVID-19 FAQ for more about online and remote services.